Pneumonia Vaccine for People with HIV

 The trial does not specify if you need to stop taking your current medications.
 However, since participants must be on antiretroviral therapy, it seems you can continue with those medications.

-What data supports the effectiveness of the treatment Conjugate Pneumococcal Vaccine 20 (PCV20) for people with HIV?
+What is the effectiveness track record for the Conjugate Pneumococcal Vaccine 20 (PCV20) in people with HIV?

 Screening